red-lightning10/Traffic-Scene-Inference-and-Rendering/README.md

 # Traffic Scene Inference and Rendering

-An end-to-end pipeline that converts 2D traffic surveillance video into photorealistic 3D Blender scenes using a multi-model machine learning approach.
-The system processes video frames through 9 specialized ML models to extract scene understanding, then reconstructs and renders complete 3D traffic environments.
+An end-to-end pipeline that renders 2D car dashcam footage in Blender.
+The system processes video frames through multiple ML models to extract scene understanding, then reconstructs and renders complete 3D traffic environments.

 > **⚠️ Current Limitation**: This pipeline currently processes individual frames only.
 You must manually extract frames from your video before running the pipeline.
 Future versions may support seamless video input for any footage.

 ## 🎯 Project Overview

 This project implements a three-layer pipeline:
-1. **ML Layer**: 9 specialized models extract objects, depth, orientation, lanes, and human poses
+1. **ML Layer**: Specialized models extract objects, depth, orientation, lanes, and human poses
 2. **Data Processing Layer**: Transforms pixel-space detections into world-space 3D coordinates
 3. **Rendering Layer**: Reconstructs and renders photorealistic scenes in Blender